Olin Ahead Update of Frequently Asked Questions - Updated December 21, 2021

 Wind/brass musician masks https://www.mccormicksnet.com/Musicians-Mask-p/3070020.htm minimum order 12 masks at $10/mask

 Q: Will there be reduced occupancy limits or will we resume social distancing indoors?

 A: All shared spaces (such as classrooms and conference rooms) have been returned to their pre-COVID occupancy limits this year.
 There is no requirement for distancing if you are fully vaccinated, although it is always a good idea to socially distance if you can.
 Unvaccinated individuals, even those with approved exemptions, should continue to distance as possible.
 Groups should communicate about how to arrange themselves to create desired distance as needed.
 In the residence halls, there is an occupancy limit of 2, 4, and 6 people for singles, doubles, and triples, respectively.

-Q: How should I find faculty and staff?
+Q: How should I find employees?
 Will people be on or off campus?

-A: Faculty and staff will be returning to campus beginning the week of August 30.
-Olin is encouraging a new level of flexibility for employees based on the needs of their roles and responsibilities.
-Therefore, some employees may not be on campus five days a week.
-All employees should clearly communicate about in person and virtual availability.
+A: Olin is encouraging a new level of flexibility for employees, based on what we have learned since March 2020 and the needs of their roles and responsibilities.
+Therefore, some employees may not be on campus five days a week and/or may work different schedules than they used to.
+All employees should clearly communicate about in person and virtual availability via email signatures, door signage, and other methods.
 If you cannot find someone on campus whose assistance you need, please contact them via email or chat, as they may be working remotely.

 Q: Can students leave campus?

 A: There are no restrictions on leaving campus.
 However, out of consideration for the rest of the Olin community, especially those who are immunocompromised, unable to get vaccinated, or have loved ones at home who are unable to get vaccinated (many employees have children under 12, for example), we ask that you mask when indoors off campus and avoid crowded indoor spaces.